abdulbadii/rename_batch_emulated_PCRE/README.md

 ren ':SOURCE  :DEST'
 rename PCRE regex pattern SOURCE to become DEST by backreferring any captured group in SOURCE having some Bash special character

+be sure to read comments within codes, such as
+# The RHS of Bash value below on Linux-port Windows (Msys2), use \r\n while Linux-port on Mac use \r, instead of \n

 E.g. Let
 /c/usr/bin/hello folder containing files:
 world001